Common Causes of Trucking-Related Injury Accidents in Maryland and Washington, D.C.

 Traffic accidents happen; there is no denying this fact.
 And, most people who have been involved in any kind of serious roadway collision would rather that the crash they were caught up in would never have happened.
 Side-impact, head-on, rear-end and offset-types of car and trucking-related collisions are each potentially injurious or simply deadly in and of themselves.
 But wishing that these kinds of severe traffic wrecks were a thing of the past is not a reasonable expectation in this modern world.
 Highway wrecks will likely be with us for many, many years to come.

-As Baltimore personal injury lawyers, the professional litigation team at Lebowitz & Mzhen, LLC, is trained and experienced in representing victims of severe roadway accidents here in Maryland, as well as in the District of Columbia.
+As Baltimore personal injury lawyers, the professional litigation team at Lebowitz & Mzhen Personal Injury Lawyers, is trained and experienced in representing victims of severe roadway accidents here in Maryland, as well as in the District of Columbia.
 We know that car, truck and motorcycle accidents can and do happen at the worst possible time in people’s lives.
 The more serious of these kinds of crashes, especially those involving massive commercial vehicles, can change the lives of numerous individuals in the blink of an eye.

 While it is difficult, if not impossible to predict whether someone will be involved in a bad traffic wreck that may result in severe bodily injury or even death, we do know the more frequent causes of the more serious of these often life-changing events.
 By understanding the root cause of accidents involving commercial motor vehicles (CMVs), the public may be able to understand, if not avoid certain situations that might generate a bad trucking-related wreck.